-- Registration Cancellation: Cancellations must be in writing and sent to CFA 60 days before the event, with a 25% administration fee deducted.
+- Registration Cancellation: Cancellations must be in writing and sent to CFA 60 days before the event.
+A 25% administration fee will be levied.

-- Registration Late Cancellation: Cancellations after 59 days will not be eligible for refunds or credit but may be transferred to another individual from the same company for the event.
+- Registration Late Cancellation: Cancellations made 59 days or less prior to the event will not be eligible for refunds, however, the CFA will extend a credit towards another event.
+The registration may be transferred to another individual from the same company.

 - Event Cancellation: The CFA reserves the right to cancel any CFA event for any reason.
 In the event of a cancellation, liability will be limited to the return of all payments made to the CFA for registration, exhibit space, and/or sponsorship of the cancelled event without interest.
 In case of cancellation, attendees may transfer any payments made towards the cancelled event to another CFA event, product or service, or suggest alternative fund allocation, subject to mutual agreement with CFA.